ydagunawardhana/Fire-Detection-and-Fighting-Robot-System/README.md

 # 🚒 Fire-Detection-and-Fighting-Robot-System – Autonomous Fire Response Rover

-**ResQBot** is a two-part embedded system designed to detect indoor fires and autonomously dispatch a robotic vehicle to suppress them.
+**Fire Detection and Fighting Robot** is a two-part embedded system designed to detect indoor fires and autonomously dispatch a robotic vehicle to suppress them.
 It is composed of:

 - A **Room Unit** based on an ESP32 that monitors environmental conditions using flame and temperature sensors.
 - A **Vehicle Unit** using an Arduino Mega that receives alerts via WiFi and drives a rover with a fire suppression mechanism.